ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 ## Known issues about license date display
 {: #veeam_managing_licenses-considerations-date}

-If you are using Mozilla Firefox as your browser, the license start and end dates might be displayed with no values on the Veeam console.
-To resolve the issue, view the license information in another browser, such as Google Chrome.
+If you are using Mozilla® Firefox® as your browser, the license start and end dates might be displayed with no values on the Veeam console.
+To resolve the issue, view the license information in another browser, such as Google Chrome™.

 If you are experiencing this problem and the only browser you can use is Firefox, contact [Veeam support](https://www.veeam.com/support.html){:external} for assistance.

 ## Procedure to delete Veeam licenses
 {: #veeam_managing_licenses-procedure-delete}

 Deleting a Veeam license does not delete the Veeam service that is installed on a vCenter Server instance.
-To delete the service, you must do so in the {{site.data.keyword.vmwaresolutions_full}} console.
+To delete the service, you must do so in the {{site.data.keyword.vmwaresolutions_short}} console.

 For more information, see [Procedure to delete services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-removing-procedure).